Differences between Modernism and Contemporary Interior Design

 Modernist architecture is often associated with influential architects such as Le Corbusier and Ludwig Mies van der Rohe, who championed the principles of "form follows function" and "less is more."
 The movement sought to create buildings that were sleek, efficient, and in harmony with the modern age.

 In modernist design, architecture is celebrated for its structural honesty.
-There's an appreciation for the beauty of natural materials and the craftsmanship that goes into construction.
+A modern residential architect emphasises the appreciation for the beauty of natural materials and the craftsmanship that goes into construction.

 Some famous examples of architecture that embody this style are: